Miami police chief suspended, reportedly on track to be terminated

 The City Commission will hold proceedings within five days of Acevedo's suspension to hear the allegations against him and decide how to move forward.

 Should the commission makes an affirmative judgment, Acevedo's suspension will immediately become a termination.
+Otherwise, Acevedo will be reinstated.

-While suspended, Acevedo cannot issue any commands, orders or directives, neither can he remove or destroy any of the city's records, materials or equipment
+Officials decided that while he is suspended, Acevedo cannot issue any commands, orders or directives, neither can he remove or destroy any of the city's records, materials or equipment.

-Before serving in Miami, Acevedo was Houston's police chief for more than four years.
+Prior to his role with Miami's Police Department, Acevedo was Houston's police chief for a little over four years.
+He resigned in March of this year, to serve in Miami.

 More News